Robert O’Dowd Salem-News.com

 So, bottom line, at the end of the study both the Camp Pendleton and Camp Lejeune cohorts had a lower cancer mortality rate than the US population.
 This may change as these cohorts get older [my emphasis].

-Posted by Robert O'Dowd on February 20, 2014, With 1915 Reads Filed under Veterans Administration (VA).
+Posted by Robert O'Dowd on February 20, 2014, With 1919 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.